-All terms used in the Program Manual use industry- standard definitions except for the following:
+All terms used in the Procedural Manual use industry-standard definitions except for the following:

-Table 1: Defined terms used in the RLP Program Procedural Manual
+Table 1.
+Defined terms used in the ELP Program Manual

-Term Definition Accommodation Party An owner of the property who is not a Borrower on the note, such as a non-purchasing spouse.
-Borrower The recipient of loan funds from the Program.
+Term Definition Accommodation Party An owner of the property who is not a Borrower on the note, such as a non- purchasing spouse.
+Accessibility Improvement An interior or exterior improvement or modification to a property, which is necessary to enable a Household Resident with a Disability or a Borrower with a permanent physical or mental condition that- substantially limits one or more major life activities to function in that property.
+Borrower The recipient of loan funds.
 Commitment A Commitment of funds from Minnesota Housing with specific terms and conditions applied to a specific Borrower and a specific property.
 Construction Alteration (Manufactured Housing) Pursuant to the Minnesota State Building Code (Minnesota Rules Part 1350.0100) " replacement, addition, modification or removal of any equipment or installation which may affect the construction, plumbing, heating, cooling, fuel-burning system, electrical system or the functioning of any of these in manufactured homes subject to the code".
-Home Addition The addition of livable space which is achieved through an actual expansion of square footage to the home, or by finishing off unfinished or partially unfinished square footage in an existing area of the home.
+Emergency Condition Property damage beyond the homeowner's control or that is necessitated by a system or structural failure that has caused or could cause the home to be uninhabitable.
+Household Resident with a Disability A Borrower, or household member, who has a permanent physical or mental condition, which substantially reduces the person's ability to function in a residential setting.
+If the disability does not require the use of a mobility device, the Borrower must provide a completed Authorization to Disclose Health Information form, or a Supplemental Security Income (SSI) award letter or Social Security Disability Insurance (SSDI) award letter.
 Lender A lender under contract to participate in the Program.
 Manufactured Home Manufactured Home as defined in Minn.
 Stat.
 327.31, subd.
-6. Minnesota Housing Refers to Minnesota Housing Finance Agency.
-Participation Agreement The contract executed between the Lenders and Minnesota Housing that defines the terms in which the Lender agrees to participate in the Program.
+6. Minnesota Housing The Minnesota Housing Finance Agency.
+Participation Agreement The contract executed between a Lender and Minnesota Housing that defines the terms in which the Lender agrees to participate in the Program.
 Principal Residence A property used as the primary domicile of the owner-occupant Borrower and the Borrower's household.
-Program The Rehabilitation Loan Program.
-Rehabilitation Standard Refers to the Single Family Rehabilitation Standard form.
+Program The Emergency and Accessibility Loan Program.
 Remainderman The person who inherits property when someone passes away and has executed a life estate deed.

-Repair (Manufactured Housing) Any improvement other than those outlined in the definition of Construction Alteration including, (according to Minnesota State Building Code (Minnesota Rules Part 1350.3800))" repairs with approved components or parts; conversion of listed fuel-burning appliances in accordance with the terms of their listing, adjustment and maintenance of equipment or replacement of equipment in kind."
+Term Definition Repair (Manufactured Housing) Any improvement other than those outlined in the definition of Construction Alteration including, (according to Minnesota State Building Code (Minnesota Rules Part 1350.3800))" repairs with approved components or parts; conversion of listed fuel-burning appliances in accordance with the terms of their listing, adjustment and maintenance of equipment or replacement of equipment in kind."
 Servicer A company selected by Minnesota Housing to service loans assigned to Minnesota Housing pursuant to its mortgage loan programs.
-Sworn Construction Statement A document where a contractor lists all supplies and labor on a project, along with the amounts due

-Term Definition True and Certify The loan-level process in the loan commitment system completed by the Lender that certifies all the information entered into the system is true and accurate.
+Sworn Construction Statement A document where a contractor lists all supplies and labor on a project, along with the amounts due True and Certify The loan-level process in Minnesota Housing's loan commitment system completed by the Lender that certifies all the information entered into the system is true and accurate.